RoyalHaskoningDHV/darrow-poc/README.md

-# twinn-ml-example
+# DARROW-POC
-Documentation and code for onboarding a timeseries machine learning model to the `twinn-ml-platform`.
+Documentation and code for onboarding a timeseries machine learning model to the `darrow-ml-platform`.

 ## Data models
 The data is represented by a __rooted tree__ that mimics the real world (usually physical) relationships inherent in the data.
 This is easiest to understand with an example: